 There is also the belief that God’s omnipresence means that He is with us, that He is in our thoughts, that He is watching and judging us.
 This construct of God as the father who watches over us and punishes us when we are bad is a symbol that has little esoteric truth in it.
 There are worlds that stand between us and a perception of God, and no amount of prayer or supplication can remove those worlds.
-The only way for us to even begin to understand God is for us to change our place.
-We are, as Gurdjieff pointed out, in a bad place in the universe.
+The only way for us to even begin to understand God is for us to change the place from which we observe, in other words, our state.

 I suppose the correct attitude toward God or any higher power is humility, and not just because it is an antidote to our vanity—though that is a fine reason—but because the nature and motive of higher powers are outside the wheelhouse of our comprehension.

 That said, there are ideas that can help us begin to transform our anger and indignation at the many injustices in the world.
 One of those ideas is that we live not one but many lives.